 When you start using OKRs, you can see that you don't have to deal with so many "growing pains" as before.
 The long term Objectives make sure your team knows what they need to do (KRs) and why (Objectives).
 And the system scales very well.
 I feel confident, I could hire another 50 people in my team without losing productivity.
 And it's also great for cross-team communication.

-So if you are feeling that your team is not focused and organised enough, try out OKRs and you’ll quickly see it will help you stay organised and focused.
+So if you are feeling that your team is not focused and organized enough, try out OKRs and you'll quickly see it will help you stay organized and focused.
 The best tool for that is Weekdone.
 Try out Weekdone for free or read more about the OKRs.